blizzerand/react-router-v4-demo/README.md

 ## Install instructions

-Each demo has its own directory and a package.json file.
+Each demo has its own directory and a `package.json` file.
 Run the following command to install the node modules:
 ```
 npm install
 ```
 To serve the demo on a browser, run
 ```
-npm serve
+npm start
 ```